 For example, grain-fed beef—which is not beef's natural diet—has shown to have an omega-3 to omega-6 ratio of 1:20.
-Compare this to grass-fed beef, which has around a 1:3 ratio!
+Compare this to grass-fed meat, which has around a 1:3 balance!

-How the animals were raised, e.g. what they ate and how they lived, play the primary role in how healthy the animal is to eat.
+How the animals were raised, e.g., what they ate and how they lived, plays the primary role in how healthy the animal is eaten.

-Cattle raised on antibiotics and large factory farms have a less healthy omega-3 to omega-6 balance.
-Plus, you shouldn't buy this meat because it supports unsafe, unsanitary and inhumane practices.
+Cattle are raised on antibiotics, and large factory farms have a less healthy omega-3 to omega-6 balance.
+You shouldn't buy this meat because it supports unsafe, unsanitary, and inhumane practices.

 Keywords to look for when shopping for animal products:

-(You also find better nutritional makeup in ingredients such as chocolate and coffee beans that are grown in their natural conditions—among forest canopy—compared to mass-produced on factory farms.)
+You also find better nutritional makeup in ingredients such as chocolate and coffee beans grown in natural conditions—among forest canopy—than mass-produced on factory farms.

 The most common way fats oxidize is through the cooking process.
-Keeping the heat to levels below the "smoke point" of respective fats and oils will help prevent oxidation.
+Keeping the heat below the "smoke point" of respective fats and oils will help prevent oxidation.

 Below is a list of oils and their smoke points.
-(Hint: If an oil is literally smoking in a pan, take it off the heat.)
+(Hint: If oil is smoking in a pan, take it off the heat.)

 Oils to Avoid

-Fats to avoid are often highly refined and contain larger amounts of omega-6s.
-They are usually not easily found in nature in large amounts—which is a sign you shouldn't be eating them—and require large mechanical methods of producing.
+Fats to avoid are often highly refined and contain more essential omega-6s.
+They are usually not easily found in nature in large quantities—a sign you shouldn't be eating them—and require sizeable mechanical production methods.

-The justification for the anti-saturated fat campaign that has raged on for half a century is largely baseless.
+The justification for the anti-saturated fat campaign that has raged on for half a century is essentially baseless.

 Even if saturated fat does increase (large, fluffy) LDL, it increases protective HDL right along with it, and cardiovascular mortality has never been explicitly demonstrated to increase with saturated fat intake.

-- Eat healthy animals that ate their natural diet—e.g. cows that eat grass, fish that are wild.
+Eat healthy animals that consume their natural diet—e.g., cows that eat grass and wild fish.

-- Avoid cooking most oils and fats on too high of temperatures, and if it smokes, remove it from the heat because it's too hot.
+Avoid cooking most oils and fats at too high of temperatures, and if it smokes, remove it from the heat because it's too hot.